-Details of fiscal risks and contingencies
+Details of fiscal risks and contingent liabilities

 Information on contingent liabilities is also provided in the annual financial statements of departments and non-budget entities.